vieter-v/vieter/README.md

 # Vieter

+## Documentation

+I host documentation for Vieter over at https://rustybever.be/docs/vieter.

+## Overview

-Vieter is a re-implementation of the Pieter project.
-The goal is to create a simple PKGBUILD-based build system, combined with a self-hosted Arch repository.
-This would allow me to periodically re-build AUR packages (or PKGBUILDs I created myself), & make sure I never have to compile anything on my own systems, making my updates a lot quicker.
+Vieter is a restart of the Pieter project.
+The goal is to create a simple, lightweight self-hostable Arch repository server, paired with a system that periodically builds & publishes select Arch packages.
+This would allow me to build AUR packages (or PKGBUILDs I created myself) "in the cloud" & make sure I never have to compile anything on my own systems, making my updates a lot quicker.

 ## Why V?